SypekKonrad/car-api/README.md

 ### POST /cars
 This endpoint allows you to add a new car to the database based on its make and model name.
+The make and model are validated using the [NHTSA Vehicle API](https://vpic.nhtsa.dot.gov/api/).

 Request Body:
 ```